 My name is Chelsea, I’m from Maine.
 I’m a graduate of Greely High School, Cornell University, the Columbia Publishing Course, and the Harvard University Graduate School of Education.
 I love school.

-In college I spent two years interning for the curator of modern and contemporary art at Cornell’s Johnson Museum.
+In college I spent two years interning for the curator of modern and contemporary art at Cornell’s Johnson Museum, which included assisting artists on installations (read: I once spent hours scratching up carpet fluff with my bare fingernails in service of art).
+I spent the summer after college (2005) in New York City exploring all-things publishing at Columbia's bootcamp, CPC.
 My first word-smithing job was in San Francisco where I briefly wrote copy for Yelp.com when the website was pursuing early VC funding (we popped champagne.)
 I became an assistant editor for dwell magazine, and later the online editor of dwell.com.
 I was a founding editor of design mind magazine for frog design and was also content producer for the company.
-When I returned home I joined the Maine magazine team as managing editor.
-In the summer of 2010 I shifted to contributing editor until beginning the master’s program at HGSE.
-During my time there, I worked as a Project Zero research assistant under Veronica Boix-Mansilla.
+When I returned home I joined the newly-founded Maine magazine team as managing editor.
+For the summer of 2010 I shifted to contributing editor until beginning the master’s program at HGSE that fall.
+During my time at Harvard, I worked as a Project Zero research assistant under Veronica Boix-Mansilla.

 All Rights for the image reserved to Chelsea H. B. DeLorme